TickerDao/docs/architecture/ticker-symbols.md

 Symbols are primarily meant for communities.
-Each community can then can decide to host a user space within their symbol and set their own assignment rules along with their general strategy.
+Each community can then decide to host a user space within their symbol and set their own assignment rules along with their general strategy.